dustinpfister/blog_posts/_posts/js-function.md

 ## 8 - The domain of a function

 The [domain of a function](/2021/07/27/js-function-domain/) is often describe as the full range of possible argument values for a function.
+If the range of possible values is small enough, and there is just one argument some times it is possible to test out the full range.
+Other times it is just a small range of values that can be tested, or a stepping value will need to be used when the range is to extreme for practical testing purposes.

 ```js
 // create a domain for a function